 The following tutorial details the process of making a polyurethane rubber mold of a log that will be used to cast concrete stools.

 A list of supplies and tools used for this project are provided at the end.
-If you prefer to watch the video tutorial of this project, it is also provided at the end of this article.

 Step 1: Prepare the Original Model

 Preparation of the original model is a very important step in the mold making process.
 Improper preparation can lead to the rubber bonding to the model or improper cure of the rubber.

 For porous models that are brought in from the outdoors, it’s important to allow them to fully dry as moisture can affect the cure of polyurethane rubbers.

 Porous models, such as this log (below), must be thoroughly sealed to prevent rubber from penetrating the pores and becoming stuck.
 Many sealers can be purchased through local home improvement stores while others are available directly from Polytek.

 In some cases, a couple of layers of primer spray paint will be enough to seal the model; however, this log is extremely textured and porous, so we decide to paint on a layer of paint by hand.
 Brushing on the paint allowed us to “push it” into the texture better and seal the surface more thoroughly.

 Once the model is thoroughly painted, a release agent must be applied.
 Again, since this log is extremely prous and the bark texture is very deep, we decided to use PolyCoat.
 PolyCoat is a silicone-based, semi-permanent sealer and release agent.